dineshba/website/content/posts/encrypt-k8s-data.md

 date: 2023-04-22T13:32:13+05:30
 ---

 Kubernetes stores all of its data in etcd.
-Apiserver is the one component which reads and writes data into etcd.
+Apiserver is the only component which reads and writes data into etcd.

 ![k8s-cluster.png](/k8s-cluster.png)